 Under Connecticut law, a board of directors shall consist of one or more individuals, with the number specified in or fixed in accordance with the certificate of incorporation or by-laws.
-The Company's By-Laws provide that the Board shall consist of not less than three nor more than twelve members, the number to be as the Directors shall from time to time direct, provided, however, that if the Directors fail to fix the number of Directors, the number to be elected will be the same aggregate number as elected at the preceding annual meeting of shareholders at which Directors.
+The Company's By-Laws provide that the Board shall consist of not less than three nor more than twelve members, the number to be as the Directors shall from time to time direct, provided, however, that if the Directors fail to fix the number of Directors, the number to be elected will be the same aggregate number as elected at the preceding annual meeting of shareholders at which Directors were elected and at any intervening meeting for the election of Directors.
 Based on currently available information, the Board of Directors of the Company presently has nine members.